-- 2.1 The Final Local Government Finance Settlement for 2022/2023, at the time of writing this report, had still not been announced and, as such, all figures included in the report at this stage assume no changes from those figures set out in the Provisional Settlement reported to the Fire Authority in January.
-Any funding changes will therefore need to be reflected in the final position before the revenue budget can be finalised and will, if necessary, be tabled at the meeting. - As a recap the Government's Core Spending Power (CSP) for Tyne and Wear Fire and Rescue Authority will increase by £2.500m or 4.99% in 2022/2023.
+- 2.1 The Final Local Government Finance Settlement for 2022/2023 was announced on 7th February 2022 and in summary shows an improved position to the Provisional Settlement reported to the Fire Authority in January.
+The Authority will received an additional £0.312m in Compensation for the Under-indexing of Business Rates Income due to the Government using the slightly lower CPI measure of inflation at the time in the Provisional Settlement as indicated in the January report.
+The additional income adjusts for the use of RPI which is the correct measure for inflation with respect to business rates uplift each year.
+This ongoing additional funding is very welcomed by the Authority. - 2.2 The Government's Core Spending Power (CSP) for Tyne and Wear Fire and Rescue Authority will now increase by £2.812m or 5.61% in 2022/2023.
 This is largely as a result of the new one-off Service Delivery Grant for 2022/2023.
-Whilst this additional funding of £1.072m is welcomed, if this grant is not maintained in future years, the real underlying Core Spending Power increase for 2022/2023 is a lot lower at 2.85% and will mean the Authority having to fund this resource gap in future years as this is in effect a cost pressure from 2023/24.
+Whilst this additional funding of £1.072m is welcomed, if this grant is not maintained in future years, the real underlying Core Spending Power increase for 2022/2023 remains a lot lower at 3.47% and will mean the Authority having to fund this resource gap in future years as this is in effect a cost pressure from 2023/24.
 In addition, the government figures assume a Council Tax increase of 2.77%, made up from an increase in precept to the maximum allowed of 1.99% and an assumption that the Authority's Tax Base will grow by 0.78%.